 Kamalini Natesan is an exemplary writer and a charming storyteller.
 I could fall in love with her writing style alone and give the book a perfect ten.
 She has a poetic style of writing.
-It’s as if the author is not just writing, but making love with words.
-Reading ‘Naked Beneath the Midnight Sun’ is no less than a magical experience.
+It’s as if she’s not just writing, but making love with words.

 I highly recommend that you join Sucha as she embarks on her Norwegian joyride laden with adventure, romance, and drama.

 You can purchase the book here: https://www.amazon.in/Naked-Beneath-Midnight-Kamalini-Natesan/dp/1788303725/

 No comments yet